AionSystem/SOVEREIGN-TRACE-PROTOCOL/MUTUAL-NDA.md

 Confidential Information subject to this Agreement is distinct from public registry entries and is governed by this Agreement's terms.

+**Party A acknowledges that any Confidential Information it voluntarily submits as part of a certification engagement or public ledger entry will become subject to the No‑Deletion Policy and may not be retracted.**

 ---

 ## 8. REMEDIES

 Each Party acknowledges that breach of this Agreement may cause irreparable harm for which monetary damages would be inadequate.
-Each Party therefore agrees that the non-breaching Party is entitled to seek injunctive or other equitable relief without posting bond or other security, in addition to all other available remedies.
+Before seeking injunctive or other equitable relief, the non‑breaching Party shall provide written notice of the breach and give the breaching Party five (5) business days to cure the breach, unless the breach is likely to cause immediate and irreparable harm (e.g., public disclosure of trade secrets).
+Thereafter, the non‑breaching Party is entitled to seek injunctive or equitable relief without posting bond or other security, in addition to all other available remedies.

 ---

 ## 9. GOVERNING LAW AND DISPUTE RESOLUTION

-This Agreement is governed by applicable law.
-Disputes shall be resolved by binding arbitration consistent with `TERMS-OF-SERVICE.md` before either Party may seek injunctive relief in court.
+This Agreement shall be governed by the laws of the State of New York, USA, without regard to its conflict of laws principles.

+Any dispute arising from this Agreement shall first be subject to good‑faith negotiation for fifteen (15) days.
+If unresolved, the dispute shall be resolved by binding arbitration administered by JAMS under its Commercial Arbitration Rules then in effect.
+The arbitration shall be conducted in English in New York County, New York.
+The arbitrator's award may be entered as a judgment in any court of competent jurisdiction.

+Either Party may seek injunctive relief from a court of competent jurisdiction to prevent immediate and irreparable harm without first engaging in arbitration.

 ---